OduorDonpaul/photo-journal/README.md

-photo-journal is a react app  project the idea is sort of a social networking
+photo-journal is a react app  project with the idea sort of a social networking site